 Meet Dr. Virden

-Dr. Charles P. Virden is one of the elite plastic surgeons in Reno, Nevada, and Tahoe/Truckee, California to be board-certified by the American Board of Plastic Surgery, which means that he has extensive training in all aspects of plastic and reconstructive surgery.
+Dr. Charles P. Virden is one of the elite plastic surgeons in Reno, Nevada to be board-certified by the American Board of Plastic Surgery, which means that he has extensive training in all aspects of plastic and reconstructive surgery.
 He has a strong interest in aesthetic surgery of the face, including the latest techniques in laser surgery and endoscopic (minimal incision) surgery.

 Dr. Virden's Philosophy